-e-Cigarette Explosion Injuries
+e-Cigarette Explosion Injury Lawyers

 Shernoff Bidart Echeverria LLP is at the forefront of electronic cigarette or “e-cigarette” litigation.
 Throughout the United States, the unregulated e-cigarette industry is causing both severe and minor injuries to consumers using these products.
 Chipped teeth, third degree burns and gaping wounds are just some of the injuries that have led to e-cigarette lawsuits and media outlets have increased their coverage of people who are hospitalized with severe injuries as a result of “vaping.”